 I’m in love with Austria.
-But that’s probably not a surprise because that’s why I moved here from the UK almost 10 years ago.
-I think Austria is a hugely overlooked destination when it comes to planning an elopement in the Alps, even in Europe.
+But that’s probably not a surprise because that’s why I moved here from the UK almost 10 years ago and became a wedding photographer.
+Austria is a hugely overlooked destination when it comes to planning an elopement in the Alps, even in Europe.
 Most people look at the Swiss Alps and the Dolomites first, as they are perhaps better known worldwide.
 But there are so many reasons to elope in Austria, and more specifically, the Austrian Alps.
-I believe that the Austrian Alps are definitely somewhere you need to consider if you are looking for a mountain elopement in Europe, so I’ve created this guide for you to help you plan your dream wedding in this amazing country.
+I believe that the Austrian Alps are definitely somewhere you need to consider if you are looking for a mountain elopement in Europe, so I’ve created this guide for you to help you plan your dream wedding in the mountains.

-How To Elope In Austria – A Comprehensive Guide
+How To Get Married In Austria – A Comprehensive Guide

 Four Reasons To Elope In Austria